Phoenix, Glendale, and Mesa Domestic Violence Attorneys

 Today, domestic violence continues to be a serious problem in Arizona especially residents in Phoenix, Scottsdale, Mesa and Glendale, and the state of Arizona takes these cases very seriously.
 Although violence can occur in any relationship, many individuals are falsely accused and arrested with little evidence.
 In fact, a police officer who arrives on the scene of a domestic violence incident can make an arrest if he or she merely has probable cause that a crime has occurred.
-If you have been charged with domestic violence, it is crucial to have an experienced criminal defense attorney in your corner.
+It is crucial to have an experienced criminal defense attorney in your corner if you have been charged with domestic violence.

 The Blischak Law Firm has a proven track record of successfully defending clients against domestic violence charges in the state of Arizona.
 We believe that anyone accused of a domestic violence crime is innocent until proven guilty and we will fight to protect your rights and preserve your freedoms.

 While many people believe that domestic violence is a crime that occurs between a husband and wife, this crime involves any act or threat of violence against any person with whom the accused has or had an intimate relationship, such as current or former spouses, parents, children, grandparents, in-laws, romantic partners, or anyone residing in the same household.

 In particular, under ARS §13-3601, domestic violence offenses include, but are not limited to:

 - Aggravated Assault

 - Interference with judicial proceedings

 Domestic violence crimes may also be committed to a third party or property in an attempt to intimidate or harass a person with whom the accused has or had an intimate relationship.
 This might involve acts such as threatening one’s in-laws or vandalizing a spouse’s car.